Olympic runner Thijs Nijhuis is dominating the road running scene in Denmark. Read and learn from his personal training tips and routines.

 This is how much time Thijs Nijhuis spends on his training

 Thijs Nijhuis trains 12 times a week.
 Friday is “rest day” with a maximum of 15 km, and on Sundays he merges the two daily runs into a good long run of 28-35 km to boost his marathon training.
 Endurance training also gives you mental strength.

 For Thijs, it adds up to a total of 11-14 hours of efficient running and lots of sleep whenever there is time for it.
 Nijhuis also studies medicine, and during weeks with heavy work load, his training starts at 5:30 am.

 3. When do you begin your half marathon-specific training?

 I train all year around.
 Even during post-marathon recovery periods, I still run 2-3 times a week, and after 3 weeks, I’m back on 120 km or more.

 When training for a half marathon, I focus on lots of easy pace kilometres from week 10 to week 4.
 During the last 4 weeks, I gradually add some half marathon pace intervals to the programme, for example the last 5 km or 4 x 2 km with easy jog in between.

 What is your history on the half marathon distance?

-Up until now I have had my primary focus on the track, but now I’ve decided to go all in on road running.
+Before I had my primary focus on the track, but now I’m all in on road running.
 This is not to say that I will quit track entirely.